derong97/ReadME/frontend/README.md

 * Allows users to view all the reviews they added
 * Delete a review
 * Edit a review
+  * User can view the updated changes of the review in BY ME page after submitting
 * Add a new review

 ![By Me Page](/frontend/images/byme_page.png)